 - Fill out and print a Social Security card application.

 - Take or mail the documents and application to the Social Security Administration.
 Make sure to bring in the original documents.
 To locate your nearest Social Security Administration office, use the agency’s online office locator tool.

 What to do if you lose your Social Security card

 Now that you know the basics, let’s take a deeper dive on what to do if you lose your Social Security card.
 To be sure, quick action is important.

 “If an individual loses their Social Security card, the first thing they should do is make sure they have claimed their ‘My SSA’ profile at the Social Security ‘ My Account’ website,” says Devin Carroll, founder of Social Security Intelligence, in Texarkana, Texas.
 “Not only can you request a replacement card, you can also quickly check the accuracy of your annual earnings history, print benefits statements and change your address.”

-The good news, if there is any in a lost Social Security card scenario, is that the Social Security Administration (SSA) provides, free of charge, three card replacements on an annual basis, and 10 free cards in the course of an individual’s lifetime.
+The good news is that the Social Security Administration (SSA) provides, free of charge, three card replacements on an annual basis, and 10 free cards in the course of an individual’s lifetime.

-To get a Social Security replacement card, visit the SSA’s My Social Security account web site.
-There, you’ll be taken through the steps of requesting a replacement card.
+To get a Social Security replacement card, visit the SSA’s My Social Security account website.
+You’ll be taken through the steps of requesting a replacement card.
 Keep in mind that you can use this online site to request a replacement card if you: